 - A LolivierOil

 - Attributes: Soothing, normalizing, balancing

-- Ethically Sourced in France and Bulgaria with no Fillers, Carrier oils or Pesticides.
-Proudly Bottled and Distributed in...
+- Ethically Sourced in France and Bulgaria with no Fillers or Carrier oils.
+Proudly Bottled and Distributed in the United...

 - DO YOU SUFFER FROM INSOMNIA, STRESS, DEPRESSION or ANXIETY?
 Our Diffuser ready aromatherapy formula has a wonderful...